Raatchasi: Critical response

-Indiaglitz wrote "Sy.
-Gowthamraj makes a respectable debut armed with genuine knowledge of the issues he has taken up and filming it as honestly as he could.
-The lack of finesse can be forgiven for the strong content and messages".
-India Today wrote "Jyothika's Raatchasi is a film that touches upon pressing issues that are plaguing government schools.
-Along with being predictable, the film lacks a strong screenplay to hold everyone's attention.
-Raatchasi is a one-time watch".
-Ananda Vikatan wrote, "Teacher crush, Heroine, special wish for dealt the Educational Development".
-Film Companion South wrote "When will our directors learn that good intentions cannot make a good movie?
+News18 rated it 1.5/5 stars stating, "In Raatchasi, Gowthamraj is simply in awe of his superwoman, and, worse, he makes no effort to hide it.".
+Baradwaj Rangan of Film Companion South wrote, "When will our directors learn that good intentions cannot make a good movie?
 Or that relentless music (Sean Roldan is the composer) isn't enough to make us "feel" if there's no emotional connect with the characters?...it's great that Jyotika is cherry-picking projects that indulge in a fair bit of "heroine worship"...but she really needs better scripts".

-Firstpost rated the film 3.5 out of 5 stars, stating "Raatchasi skims through issues plaguing the education system and offers a one-woman army as the solution."
-News18 rated it 3.5 out of 5 stars stating "Jyothika makes it bearable".
-The Hindu stated "Raatchasi is well-intentioned no doubt — films like these are constant reminders of the need to upgrade our government schools - but it needs more finesse, more heart".
+Firstpost stated, "Raatchasi skims through issues plaguing the education system and offers a one-woman army as the solution."
+Srinivasa Ramanujam of The Hindu stated "Raatchasi is well-intentioned no doubt — films like these are constant reminders of the need to upgrade our government schools - but it needs more finesse, more heart".